DylMaurel/MyRPGPrototype/README.md

 - The player can move around a 2-D world.
 - The player can press 'Enter' to start dialogue with an npc (this may include questions and responses).
 - The player can press 'Enter" while next to a doorway/passage to transition to a different area within the game.
 - The game area below the starting area has a chance to trigger a combat state when the player is walking.
-The combat state is stacked on top of the current state, so when combat ends, the combat state is popped, and the player is in the same position they were in before combat began.
+The combat state is stacked on top of the current state; so when combat ends, the combat state is popped, and the player is in the same state they were in before combat began.
 - Combat is turn-based, supporting two player-side entities and 1-4 enemy-side entities.
 Currently, combat is basic, with entities only having a single attack, and damage calculations are simple and not left to chance.